-ORLOVA: Good afternoon.
-My name is Karina Orlova.
-And I'm a correspondent for Radio Echo of Moscow.
+Ms. Orlova.
+Good afternoon.
+My name is Karina Orlova, and I'm a correspondent for Radio Echo of Moscow.
 I've been in the United States since April of 2015.
-And that is when I had to flee Russia because of persecution of state-backed Chechen radicals, which you've heard about.
+That is when I had to flee Russia because of persecution of state-backed Chechen radicals, which you've heard about.

-It all started right after the terror attack at Charlie Hebdo Magazine office in Paris in January of 2015, after the magazine had published caricatures on Mohammad.
+It all started right after the terror attack at the Charlie Hebdo Magazine office in Paris in January of 2015, after the magazine had published caricatures of Mohammad.
 The attack led to a million-people march in Paris of those who support freedom of press and condemn terrorism.
 In Russia, though, the only million-people march took place in Chechnya's capital, Grozny.
 And those people condemned the murdered journalists and caricatures of Mohammad.
-At Echo, on Echo, all the radio hosts - and I was one of them - wore t-shirts with Charlie Hebdo logo the day after the attack in support for the murdered journalists and the magazine.
+On Echo, all the radio hosts-and I was one of them-wore T-shirts with the Charlie Hebdo logo the day after the attack in support for the murdered journalists and the magazine.

-Ramzan Kadyrov, the Chechnya dictator who is now well-known for persecuting and torturing gay people in Chechnya, took a stance too.
-On his Instagram account, where he is very active, Kadyrov threated a former Russian oil tycoon and prisoner Mikhail Khodorkovsky, who at that time lived in Switzerland, after Khodorkovsky called reprinting caricatures in support of freedom of press.
+Ramzan Kadyrov, the Chechnya dictator who is now well known for persecuting and torturing gay people in Chechnya, took a stance too.
+On his Instagram account, where he is very active, Kadyrov threatened a former Russian oil tycoon and prisoner Mikhail Khodorkovsky, who at that time lived in Switzerland, after Khodorkovsky called for reprinting caricatures in support of freedom of press.
 My guest speaker at the talk show I hosted was a member of the presidential council for human rights.
 And of course, I made him speak about Kadyrov's public threats.
 And I insisted questioning the speaker on whether he should have immediately delivered the issue to the council and whether Kadyrov should have been stopped by law enforcement.

-Of course, no one stopped Ramzan Kadyrov, and two days later he publicly threatened all the journalists at Echo at personally its chief editor Alexey Venediktov.
-Right after the show, I started receiving death threats from people who called them - identified themselves - who called me the enemy of Islam and Kadyrov and who identified, I'm sorry, themselves as Chechens.
+Of course, no one stopped Ramzan Kadyrov, and two days later he publicly threatened all the journalists at Echo and personally its chief editor Alexey Venediktov.
+Right after the show, I started receiving death threats from people who called me the enemy of Islam and Kadyrov and who identified themselves as Chechens.
 They were not hiding their personalities.
 I received those threats continuously.
 And after Boris Nemtsov had been murdered in the center of Moscow in February of 2015, and I was still receiving threats, I made a decision to leave the country.
 I realized that if they could murder Boris Nemtsov, such a big, prominent public figure, then no one and nothing could protect me.

 Ramzan Kadyrov is a real danger to people.
 But as shocking as it may sound, in Russia we all kind of got used to it.
 There is nothing that can be done about Kadyrov, because he is Putin's guarantee of peace in Chechnya.
 And Putin would pay for this peace with lives of others, like human rights activist Natalya Estemirova and journalist Anna Politkovskaya, both murdered by Kadyrov's people.
-And yet, I'm not talking about ordinary Chechens who suffer from Kadyrov on daily basis.
-And also, other - citizens of other regions of Russia are now suffering from Kadyrov too.
+And yet, I'm not talking about ordinary Chechens who suffer from Kadyrov on a daily basis.
+Citizens of other regions of Russia are now suffering from Kadyrov too.